-Stanley Pranin uploaded a video yesterday detailing a common problem seen in the execution of kotegaeshi techniques.
+Stanley Pranin recently uploaded a video detailing a common problem seen in the execution of kotegaeshi techniques.

 This video engendered many comments on Facebook and the Aikido Journal blog site.
 Here are three videos linked by participants in the discussion that illustrate solutions to the kotegaeshi problem, the first by Hitohiro Saito Sensei, the second by Christian Tissier Sensei, and the third by Tsutomu Chida Sensei.